danhaywood/danhaywood.github.io/_zzz/posts-to-migrate/2012-09-17-responsibilities-of-the-application-layer-in-domain-driven-applications.md

 title: Responsibilities of the Application Layer in Domain-Driven Applications
 wordpress_id: 1030
 tags:
-- apache isis
+- apache-isis
-- domain driven design
+- ddd
-- naked objects
+- naked-objects
 ---